jurajkulich/NewYorkTimesBestsellers/README.md

 # NewYorkTimesBestsellers

-Very simple app which shows 15 Ney York Time Bestsellers, where I learned how to work with APIs.
+Very simple app, which shows 15 New York Time Bestsellers, where I learned how to work with web APIs.